mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 A core value of the project is transparency and openness.
 The Moheji source code is fully open for public scrutiny, allowing community members and developers to audit and contribute.
-Tokenomics are carefully designed to ensure fairness and accessibility, with a fixed supply of 11111111 tokens and 6 decimal places, striking a balance between scarcity and usability.
-Moheji also aims to connect with broader cultural, educational, and tourism initiatives by extending its utility to sectors that benefit from cultural storytelling and gamified experiences.
+Tokenomics are carefully designed to ensure fairness and accessibility, with a fixed supply of 1000000000 tokens and 6 decimal places, striking a balance between scarcity and usability. moheji also aims to connect with broader cultural, educational, and tourism initiatives by extending its utility to sectors that benefit from cultural storytelling and gamified experiences.
 This multi-faceted approach encourages a sustainable ecosystem where culture and blockchain